main banner

 Nelson, who is 19 years old, is the youngest pilot in his flight.
 He attended Harvard elementary school and was graduated from St. Carthage school and Tilden Technical high school.

 He did not go on to join the other four men in 427 Squadron and instead joined the US Army Air Forces in June 1944.
 His service with the USAAF during the war seems to have been in fighter units and he returned to the US in August 1945 on the Queen Elizabeth troop transport.
 His USAAF serial number was O-887830.
 Post war he remained in the USAF as late as the Vietnam war where he flew F-105 Thunderchief fighter bombers.
 At that time he was widely reported in state side newspapers in 1967 when one of his fellow pilots shot down a North Vietnamese fighter.
 At that time he was a resident of Berkley Heights, New Jersey.
-Earlier, in 1951, he also made national newspapers when the guns of his F-84 Thunderjet accidently went off in flight over the town of Groveport, Ohio in August 1951.
-He was at that time a Captain in the airforce and described in news reports as a WW2 veteran.
+Earlier, in 1951, he also made national newspapers when the guns of his F-84 Thunderjet accidentally went off in flight over the town of Groveport, Ohio in August 1951.
+He was at that time a Captain in the air force and described in news reports as a WW2 veteran.

 He died in March 2000 in Albuquerque.